-Like onions, garlic is another easy crop to grow and there are plenty of varieties to choose from to give you something a bit different to what you find in the supermarkets.
-In order to grow, they actually need a chilling period so they’re very suited to being planted in late autumn or early winter just before we start to see the first frosts.
+Like onion, garlic is another easy crop to grow.
+With plenty of varieties to choose from you can have fun finding something a bit different to what’s available in your local supermarket.
+Garlic also needs a chilling period in order to grow, so they’re very suited to being planted in late autumn just before we start to see the first frosts.

-Planting now there’ll be a bit of a wait until it’s ready to harvest in the summer, but you’ll be rewarded for your patience with a bumper crop of garlic ready for roasting or adding to your favourite dish.
-A few good ones to try are ‘Wight Cristo’, ‘Chesnok Red’, ‘Bohemian Rose’ and the mammoth ‘Elephant Garlic’.
+Planting now there’ll be a bit of a wait until they’re ready to harvest in summer.
+But your patience will be rewarded with a bumper crop.
+A few favourites to try are ‘Wight Cristo’, ‘Chesnok Red’, ‘Bohemian Rose’ and the mammoth ‘Elephant Garlic’.

 Firstly, make sure you buy your garlic bulbs from a garden centre or mail order supplier.
-Anything you buy from the supermarket isn’t suitable for planting as it may be diseased or not suited to the British climate.
+Don’t try planting the bulbs you buy to eat from the supermarket.
+These aren’t suitable for planting, may be diseased and are usually not suited to the British climate.

 Choose a sunny, well-drained site and prepare your soil as you would for onions.
-Then plant the individual cloves (not the whole bulb) so that the tips are 1 inch below the surface, each clove is 6 inches apart and the rows are 12 inches apart.
+Then plant the individual cloves (not the whole bulb) so that the tips are 1 inch below the surface.
+Each clove needs to be 6 inches apart and the rows 12 inches apart.